ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 	This feature is provided through the <a href="http://ckeditor.com/addon/stylescombo">Styles Combo</a> plugin that is included in the Standard and Full presets available from the official CKEditor <a href="http://ckeditor.com/download">Download</a> site.
 You can also <a href="#!/guide/dev_plugins">add it to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.
 </p>

 The [Styles Combo](http://ckeditor.com/addon/stylescombo) plugin adds the **Styles** drop-down list to the CKEditor toolbar.
 This list makes it easy to apply customized styles and semantic values to content created in the editor.
+If you want to quickly [remove inline and object styles](#!/guide/dev_removeformat) from your document, use the **Remove Format** button provided by the [Remove Format](http://ckeditor.com/addon/removeformat) plugin.

 {@img styles_01.png}